 Here, we’ll be covering everything you need to know about the upcoming indie game, including its release date and the latest news regarding story and gameplay.
 Make sure to check back as we’ll be updating this story following any new announcements.

 When will Genesis Noir Release?

-Although the developer hasn’t provided us with a confirmed release date, rumors suggest Genesis Noir will launch in early 2020.
+Although the developer hasn’t provided us with a confirmed release date, rumor has it Genesis Noir will launch in early 2020.
 It’s currently in development for PC, Mac, and Xbox One with the possibility of a Switch release in the pipeline.
 At launch, the game will also be available for Xbox Game Pass subscribers.

-Feral Cat Den is a small two-man studio located in New York City.
-They’ve partnered with Skillbard, a team of composers/sound designers based in London to create the game’s music and sound design.
+Feral Cat Den is a small two-person studio located in New York City.
+They’ve partnered with Skillbard, a team of composers/sound designers based in London, to create the game’s music and sound design.